Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 All of this aside, if your conversion rates are significantly lower, there's something about your ads that compels customers to click, but your product listings might not be doing enough to communicate value to them.

-What is Amazon's average advertising cost of sales (ACoS)?
+What is Amazon's Average Advertising Cost of Sales (ACoS)?

 The average ACoS for Amazon sellers is around 30%, so staying at or below this average threshold will help you remain competitive without hurting profits.
 You want to keep an ACoS less than your margins to stay profitable.